saketbyte/saketbyte.github.io/content/posts/deepCompare.md

 ```

 I hope the concept is clear now.
 Try writing down the code by hand on a piece of paper.
 I always do that to make sure I am able to recall the core conepts and some of the syntax to bring fluidity in my code writing.

+## Slight Deviation Question

+How would you return the actual changes at the same level of nesting instead of mere true and false?

+(Hint: Memoisation method in Recursive approach!)

 Thank you for reading!